jsmensah002/Features-Engineering/README.md

 Project Goal:
-- Identify the most informative features for predicting the target variable (price).
+- Identify the most informative features for predicting the target variable (Price).

 Method:
 - Data Preparation: Collected and cleaned the dataset, handling missing values and encoding categorical variables.